stephaneVercouillieBMID/slate/source/index.html.md

 <ul>
   <li>Additional URL parameters are not allowed and entire redirect_uri MUST match the one provided in the B2B portal.</li>
   <li>Only one redirect_uri MUST be specified for each service.</li>
-  <li>Belgian Mobile ID MUST be notified on time if the URLs are changed.</li>
+  <li>Belgian Mobile ID MUST be notified on time if the URLs are changed, and be provided with the new URL.</li>
 </ul>
 </aside>